-III.C Plan if Success Rate of Targeted Group(s) is Below 60%: In accordance with ACCJC requirements (the accreditation group), and the college's institutional standard for successful course completion at or above 60%, the History Department last year put into place specific equity plans as described in the next section on departmental equity planning and progress.
+III.C Plan if Success Rate of Targeted Group(s) is Below 60%: In accordance with ACCJC requirements (the accreditation group), and the college's institutional standard for successful course completion at or above 60%, the History Department has put into place specific equity plans as described in the next section on departmental equity planning and progress.

-III.D Departmental Equity Planning and Progress: Although the History Department success rates in the past 2 or 3 years for every targeted group but one have substantially improved overall, yet the History Department's success rates overall (for both targeted and non-targeted groups) are lower than the success rates for students at the college overall (again, for both targeted and non-targeted groups).
-One notable exception is that History department success rates for Native American students (74% in 2015-16) were HIGHER than success rates for that same group college-wide (64% in 2015-16).
+III.D Departmental Equity Planning and Progress: Although the History Department success rates in the past 2 or 3 years for targeted groups have improved overall, yet the History Department's success rates overall (for both targeted and non-targeted groups) are, in general, lower than the success rates for students at the college overall (again, for both targeted and non-targeted groups).
+One exception is that History department success rates for Native American students (72% in 2016-17) were the same as the success rates for that same group college-wide (72% in 2016-17).